CPU Inference #1: The three regimes

 17000 positions (66 MB KV in DRAM) → 45 GFLOP/s

 Same kernel.
+Same core.
 Same instruction stream.
-Same core.
+Same clock rate.
 50% throughput variation depending on where the KV cache happens to live in the memory hierarchy.
-And the relationship isn't even monotonic — L3 is faster than L2, because the hardware prefetcher excels at sequential L3 streaming but L2 capacity forces evictions.
+And the relationship isn't even monotonic: L3 is faster than L2, because the hardware prefetcher excels at sequential L3 streaming but L2 capacity forces evictions.

 Then you add threads.
 And the physics changes again.